nens/threedi-docs/source/e_2d_levees_tutorial.rst

 * Add levees to a 2D model.
 * Add channels to a 2D model.
 * Create a breach event in a 2D model.
-* Run the model with the breach event in the 3di Live Site.
+* Run the model with the breach event in 3Di Live.

 Before you start, please make sure to: